Reviewer Guidelines

 Host

-- Hosts are expected to provide office space, telephone, and a workstation for the fellow.
+• Hosts are expected to provide office space, internet, and a workstation for the fellow.

-- Postdoc may go to a committee members’ institution and work in member's group, but committee member should disassociate themselves from the fellow.
+• A Postdoctoral Fellow may go to a Committee Member's institution and work in member's group, but a Committee Member should disassociate themselves from the fellow.